swatii-solanki/Android-Interview-Questions/Dependecy-Injection.md

     For example, if we have two classes, A and B, that depend on each other, we can create a custom scope called “CircularScope” and annotate both classes with this scope.
 This will tell Dagger to create a separate object graph for these two classes, which will break the circular dependency.

     We can also use a Subcomponent to break the circular dependency.
 A Subcomponent is a component that is created within another component.
-This allows us to create a separate objec graph for the objects that are part of the circular dependency.
+This allows us to create a separate object graph for the objects that are part of the circular dependency.

     Finally, we can use a Provider to break the circular dependency.
 A Provider is a class that provides an instance of an object.
 This allows us to create a separate object graph for